byt3bl33d3r/DOUBLETAP/README.md

 2. Scraping with Headless Browsers, this will work a lot better once I implement the "domain pre-loads" and the domain allow/deny lists.
 3. Anything that can benefit from a new IP on each request 😈 make the possibilities flow through you.

+## OPSEC Considerations, Detection & Defense

+### Offensive OPSEC Considerations

+- The underlying technique can be detected by looking for the `x-amz-apigw-id` header which is sent on each request through AWS API Gateway.
+There is no way to avoid this.
+(See the [Defense & Detection](#defense-&-detection) section for more details)
+- While the IP on each request does change *most* of the time there is always a slight possibility it doesn't as this isn't a "legit" feature of AWS API Gateway.
+Either way, your real IP won't ever be revealed.

+### Defense & Detection

+While the IP address does change on each connection, there are some things that are "baked" into how AWS API Gateway works that can be used to detect this technique.

+**Note: all of the below is from my current understanding of how things work which is subject to change 😜.
+I'm by no means an AWS expert.
+Feel free to reach out if something is inaccurate.**

+The most effective way of identifying the *underlying technique* of this tool (this is a non-fragile detection) is to look for the `x-amz-apigw-id` header in HTTP requests.
+This header contains a Base64 encoded value which identifies the API Gateway being used and there isn't a way to overwrite it/remove it (unlike the `X-Forwarded-For` header).
+This can be used to identify the AWS account which has deployed the specific gateway, so you could give the header value to AWS in order to file an abuse complaint if needed.

+You probably shouldn't be receiving HTTP requests from AWS API Gateway anyway so I feel pretty confident in saying this is safe way of blocking/detecting this technique.
+Creating an IDS/IPS rule looking for that header should be pretty trivial.

+If you're using AWS API Gateway legitimately to host your service in the first place, you're implicitly safe from this technique as proxying to another service hosted on AWS API Gateway won't work!
+I call this a cloud Judo.

 ## Installation